digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 `Reginald the Regulator` clicks submit, and the form is loaded into the system and attached to the relevant certificate.

-Upon completion the certificate is now `Revoked`.
+After a few seconds of processing the certificate is now `Revoked`.
 This is instantly visible to all personas.

+>image of revoked certificate
 ---

 ### End of demonstration